 Methadone is a drug commonly used for the treatment of heroin or morphine addiction, as well as for pain treatment.
-But even though methadone is a useful tool, it has some severe side effects.
+But even though methadone is a useful tool, it has some mental, physical, short-term and long-term side effects.
 Working with a substance abuse treatment center in Palm Springs, CA, can help you avoid the more severe issues caused by these side effects.
 Here’s what you need to know.

 Why is Methadone Used?